MicahElliott/dunnit/README.md

 You can _snooze_ by clicking **Reply** and then **Send** with an empty message, or typing ‘zzz‘ or ‘snooze’.

+If an hour has passed and you’re still working on the same thing, just type “Ditto” and your task will be extended with a time-point indicator.

 ### Planning (TODOs)

 Although TODOs aren’t the heart of Dunnit, capturing what you wanna